Pronounced: Gas-tro-ee-sof-a-geal re-flux disease

 GERD can cause serious health issues.
 The sooner it is treated, the better the outcome.

 Food and acid back up into the esophagus from the stomach.

 2008 Nucleus Medical Art, Inc.

-The exact cause of GERD is unknown.
-Several factors contribute to the condition, including:
+The cause of GERD in infants is unknown.
+Several factors contribute to GERD including:

 - Abnormal pressure to the lower esophageal sphincter (LES), a valve that keeps food in the stomach

 - Delayed emptying of the stomach (although studies have shown that this may not cause GERD in infants)